 Thank you for your interest in Law Review.
 We look forward to working with all of you.

 Transfer student eligibility

-A transfer student is eligible to compete in the summer writing competition by providing a letter from his or her current school verifying class ranking in at least the top 30%.
-Additionally, because the Law Review board cannot compare rankings of students from other schools with rankings of students from Georgia State University, transfer students can only make Law Review by receiving one of the top written submissions.
+A transfer student is eligible to compete in the summer writing competition by providing a letter from his or her current school verifying class ranking in at least the top 30% of their transfer school.
+Additionally, because the Law Review board cannot compare rankings of students from other schools with rankings of students from Georgia State University, transfer students can only make Law Review by receiving one of the top ten written submissions.

-Transfer students should contact Bob Watts () for complete information about the summer write-on competition.
+Transfer students should contact the Editor in Chief at for complete information about the summer write-on competition.
 The summer write-on competition TWEN page also has more detailed information about transfer student eligibility.

 PART-TIMERS - PLEASE NOTE